Beryllium

-Beryllium is a chemical element with the symbol Be and atomic number 4.
-It is a steel-gray, strong, lightweight and brittle alkaline earth metal.
+Beryllium is a chemical element; it has symbol Be and atomic number 4.
+It is a steel-gray, hard, strong, lightweight and brittle alkaline earth metal.
 It is a divalent element that occurs naturally only in combination with other elements to form minerals.
-Notable gemstones high in beryllium include beryl (aquamarine, emerald) and chrysoberyl.
+Gemstones high in beryllium include beryl (aquamarine, emerald, red beryl) and chrysoberyl.
 It is a relatively rare element in the universe, usually occurring as a product of the spallation of larger atomic nuclei that have collided with cosmic rays.
 Within the cores of stars, beryllium is depleted as it is fused into heavier elements.
 Beryllium constitutes about 0.0004 percent by mass of Earth's crust.
 The world's annual beryllium production of 220 tons is usually manufactured by extraction from the mineral beryl, a difficult process because beryllium bonds strongly to oxygen.

-In structural applications, the combination of high flexural rigidity, thermal stability, thermal conductivity and low density (1.85 times that of water) make beryllium metal a desirable aerospace material for aircraft components, missiles, spacecraft, and satellites.
+In structural applications, the combination of high flexural rigidity, thermal stability, thermal conductivity and low density (1.85 times that of water) make beryllium a desirable aerospace material for aircraft components, missiles, spacecraft, and satellites.
 Because of its low density and atomic mass, beryllium is relatively transparent to X-rays and other forms of ionizing radiation; therefore, it is the most common window material for X-ray equipment and components of particle detectors.
 When added as an alloying element to aluminium, copper (notably the alloy beryllium copper), iron, or nickel, beryllium improves many physical properties.
 For example, tools and components made of beryllium copper alloys are strong and hard and do not create sparks when they strike a steel surface.
 In air, the surface of beryllium oxidizes readily at room temperature to form a passivation layer 1–10 nm thick that protects it from further oxidation and corrosion.
 The metal oxidizes in bulk (beyond the passivation layer) when heated above 500 C, and burns brilliantly when heated to about 2500 C.

-The commercial use of beryllium requires the use of appropriate dust control equipment and industrial controls at all times because of the toxicity of inhaled beryllium-containing dusts that can cause a chronic life-threatening allergic disease in some people called berylliosis.
-Berylliosis causes pneumonia and other associated respiratory illness.
+The commercial use of beryllium requires the use of appropriate dust control equipment and industrial controls at all times because of the toxicity of inhaled beryllium-containing dusts that can cause a chronic life-threatening allergic disease, berylliosis, in some people.
+Berylliosis is typically manifested by chronic pulmonary fibrosis and, in severe cases, right sided heart failure and death.